aeternity/protocol/contracts/contract_transactions.md

 The call_data is encoded in accordance with the contract language ABI.
 (See e.g. the Sophia ABI.)

+Before the contract is called, the fee and the amount will be subtracted from the caller account.

+The amount will be added to the contract account.

+The fee will be added to the miner account.

 The miner will add the return data and the state of the call to the state tree.